rjindael/bigworld/README.md

 # bigworld

+OpenGL experiments

-This is just an application for me to tinker with OpenGL and get a fundamental grasp of how to perform 3D rendering for video games from C++.
-Thus, I am using C++ and am following [Learn OpenGL](https://learnopengl.com/) to learn OpenGL.
-This also is a means for me to explore C++ game development in general.
+This is just a means for me to tinker around with OpenGL and get a fundamental grasp of how to perform 3D rendering for video games from C++.
+In this journey, I am using C++ and am following the [Learn OpenGL](https://learnopengl.com/) tutorial to learn OpenGL.

-Currently runs on Windows only.
-Builds with Clang 18.1 targeting x86_64-pc-windows-msvc.
+Currently tested to run on Windows only, but should compile and work for Linux (CI soon:tm:).
+Builds with Clang 18.1.1 targeting `x86_64-pc-windows-msvc`.

 Checklist of things I want to do of varying complexity, in no particular order: